Saturday, 6 August 2022

 The first influential theorem he proved was Cauchy's integral theorem, also known as the Cauchy-Goursat Theorem (CGT).

-(Goursat, though lesser known than Augustin-Louis Cauchy, was also an extraordinary mathematician where mathematical analysis was concerned)
+(Goursat, though lesser known than Augustin-Louis Cauchy, was also an extraordinary mathematician where mathematical analysis was concerned, born in the Occitanie region in France)

 Who was Nobuo Yoneda?